dy/sprae/r&d.md

 + Per-directive is very simple and trivial approach
 - Per-directive doesn't read attributes order and init directives independently ~ Practically linear in-order init doesn't make much service either here
+- Per-directive is a bit hard to deal with scopes